 An online list of CDFW license sales offices is also available.

-The purpose of the reporting requirement is to monitor recreational spiny lobster catch, fishing effort and the gear used in the recreational fishery.
-Although CDFW has considerable information about the commercial lobster fishery from landing receipts and logbooks, CDFW had very little reliable information on the magnitude of the recreational lobster catch and fishing effort prior to the lobster report card.
+Your data help us track the recreational spiny lobster catch, fishing effort and the gear used in the recreational fishery.
+Unlike commercial catch, CDFW had very little reliable information on the magnitude of the recreational lobster catch and fishing effort prior to the lobster report card.

 Yes, if they are fishing for, taking, or assisting with fishing for spiny lobster.

-No. Unlike abalone and sturgeon report cards, there is currently no limit on the number of lobster report cards one can purchase.
+No. Unlike abalone and sturgeon report cards, there is no limit on the number of lobster report cards you can purchase.
 Cards must be in the card user's name.
 Remember to report all cards purchased to avoid the non-return fee the following season.

-If purchasing cards for children under 16, provide the parent's ID, but children's names should be on their own cards.
+Children under the age of 16 must also have their own report cards, and a parent’s ID must be provided during purchase.
 To purchase a license or report card for an adult who is not present, provide any previous license or other official document issued to the licensee, or the recipient's personal information (name, DOB, CDL or other ID number, etc).

-2018-19 cards can be dropped off or mailed to the address specified on the report card by April 30, 2019:
+Lobster report cards can be dropped off or mailed to the address specified on the report card by April 30 after each season:

 California Department of Fish and Wildlife